jaroschek/home-assistant-myuplink/README.md

 ### Configuration

 To use this integration, you need to make an application at [dev.myuplink.com](https://dev.myuplink.com/).
-_Remember to set a valid Callback Url.
-It might be easiest to use `https://my.home-assistant.io/redirect/oauth`.
-You have to make a new application in order to change it._
+Remember to set a valid Callback Url.
+It might be the easiest to use `https://my.home-assistant.io/redirect/oauth`.
+_Note: You cannot edit the Callback Url after the application has been created, even though the GUI makes you think so.
+Create a new one if you want to change it._

-Start the myUplink integration setup and copy the Client Identifier and Client Secret into the OAuth text fields.
+Start the myUplink integration setup and copy the Client Identifier and Client Secret from your myUplink-application into the OAuth text fields.

-Approve access via OAuth pop-up and you should be good to go!
+Next, approve access via the OAuth pop-up and you should be good to go!